JasperTecHK/bad-apple/README.md

 Changes to this readme in relation to changes not found on the master branch will be suffixxed with --JasperTech.

+## Differences compared to master branch implementation --JasperTech
+1) Faster overall frame generation + asciification.
+(Properly utilizes threading, and combines steps to allow for less spaghetti)
+2) Less I/O steps to non-volatile storage mediums (from 6571* 4 to 1 * 2 if saving, else frames are generated per execution.)
+3) Compressed saved results (Stores all frames in one file, with RLE compression to achieve 7x less size, 8x block size, compared to saving individual frames, per frame.)
+4) Breakout support (Exits a bit more gracefully, instead of spewing errors.)
+5) Frame-terminal setup guide (Adds in a fake frame to adjust terminal shape before execution.)

 # Running this code
 Thanks to [TheHusyin](https://github.com/TheHusyin) for adding a `requirements.txt` file for easier installs.